Don’t overlook the powers of mushrooms, these fungis are some of the most powerful superfoods available to us.

 Types of Mushrooms

-Agaricus mushrooms are commonly found in the East and in South America, having originated in Brazil – where they are still commonly sold to this day.
-Not only can they be consumed or enjoyed as part of a tea, they also have incredible medicinal properties – which can help with problems such as heart disease and cancer.
+The Agarcius mushroom originated in Brazil.
+It is a species that can be commonly found in both East and South America.
+They be consumed orally and enjoyed as part of a tea.
+They have incredible medicinal properties that can fight problems such as heart disease and cancer.
 They are also thought to help with your body’s insulin levels.